FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 - **Login Configuration**Initialize login password for administrator user 'admin'。
 - **Apply for token**Log on to the tars web management platform to apply for a token for service construction and management。

-For the first time using the tars management platform, enter the URL http://127.0.0.1:3000 /, refer to the figure below to initialize the administrator password and enter [admin]-> [user center]-> [token management] apply for token。
+For the first time using the tars management platform, enter the URL http://127.0.0.1:3000 /, refer to the following figure to initialize the administrator password and enter [admin] ->User Center ->[token management] apply for token。

 ![](../../../images/tutorial/tars_config.gif)